Carcinoid: Cause

 Carcinoid syndrome involves multiple tumors in one out of five males.
 The incidence of gastric carcinoids is increased in achlorhydria, Hashimoto's thyroiditis, and pernicious anemia.

 Treatment

 Surgery, if feasible, is the only curative therapy.
-If the tumor has metastasized (most commonly, to the liver) and is considered incurable, there are some promising treatment modalities, such as radiolabeled octreotide (e.g. Lutetium (177Lu) DOTA-octreotate) or the radiopharmaceutical 131I-mIBG (meta iodo benzyl guanidine) for arresting the growth of the tumors and prolonging survival in patients with liver metastases, though these are currently experimental.
+If the tumor has metastasized (most commonly, to the liver) and is considered incurable, there are some promising treatment modalities, such as the radiopharmaceuticals Lutetium (177Lu) DOTA-octreotate) and 131I-mIBG (meta iodo benzyl guanidine) for arresting the growth of the tumors and prolonging survival in patients with liver metastases, though these are currently experimental.

 Chemotherapy is of little benefit and is generally not indicated.
 Octreotide or lanreotide (somatostatin analogues) may decrease the secretory activity of the carcinoid, and may also have an anti-proliferative effect.
 Interferon treatment is also effective, and usually combined with somatostatin analogues.

 As the metastatic potential of a coincidental carcinoid is probably low, the current recommendation is for follow up in 3 months with CT or MRI, labs for tumor markers such as serotonin, and a history and physical, with annual physicals thereafter.